jeanslack/Videomass/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a Question
-about: 'Ask a Tartube related question.'
+about: 'Ask a Videomass related question.'
 title: ''
 labels: ''
 assignees: ''